jumpinjackie/mapguide-react-layout/docs_dev/content/GETTING_STARTED.md

 If you are serving a MapGuide application with this viewer, you can create an Application Definition using [MapGuide Maestro](https://github.com/jumpinjackie/mapguide-maestro).

 If you are serving a non-MapGuide application with this viewer (and have no MapGuide Server installation), you can create an Application Definition JSON document instead.
+You can use the `ApplicationDefinition.schema.json` JSON schema provided with the viewer to assist in editing an Application Definition JSON document

 ### 2. Load your viewer